akpingel/sphinx-template/source/firstDraft/index.rst

     This figure shows whether programming languages are dynamic or static and strong or weak. [#f6]_

-Dynamic means that rules are applied at runtime, compared to static languages that apply their rules at compile time. [#f6]_ In the figure, Python and Clojure are more dynamic than C#, but C# is more dynamic than Scala or C++.
+"Dynamic means that rules are applied at runtime, compared to static languages that apply their rules at compile time." [#f6]_ In the figure, Python and Clojure are more dynamic than C#, but C# is more dynamic than Scala or C++.

 C# is used for website development, applications, and games.
 The following are